Why My Brain Starts Working When It’s Time to Sleep

 Everyone has ideas that feel life-changing at 1 AM.

-It doesn’t mean you’re dramatic.
-It doesn’t mean you’re broken.
+It does not mean that you are dramatic.
+It does not mean you are broken.
 It just means your brain is doing what it was designed to do: think.

 Unfortunately… it just has bad timing.